 Here are five quick ways to decide what your writing should sound like:

-- Follow your company’s brand style guide – this should contain specific voice and tone direction for copy
+- Follow your company’s brand strategy and brand identity guidelines – this should contain specific voice and tone direction for copy

 - Check out competitor websites to see how they talk about similar products and services